Sarah Haider: Activism

 In 2013 Haider and Muhammad Syed co-founded Ex-Muslims of North America (EXMNA), an advocacy organization and online community which aims to normalize religious dissent and to helping create local support communities for those who have left Islam.
 The organization was first based in just Washington, DC, and Toronto, but is now active in over 25 locations in the United States and Canada.

 EXMNA believes Muslim communities often shun those who are accused of apostasy as well as their families and that fear of excommunication and violence makes it dangerous for closeted ex-Muslims if they are exposed as disbelievers.
 They have stated that Islamic "apostates live with a level of threat that influences every aspect of life," because when someone leaves the faith they often lose their community and social support including their mosque, their friends, and even potentially their family.
 This is the reason why EXMNA believes that it is very important to normalize dissent in religious communities and why they have created a network of social support for those who chose to leave Islam.
 Due to the fear of apostates being "outed," EXMNA has a lengthy screening process to ensure the security and safety of EXMNA members.

 In 2015 she gave a speech called "Islam and the Necessity of Liberal Critique" at the American Humanist Association's 74th annual conference in Denver, Colorado, that has been widely viewed since uploaded to YouTube.
 During an interview with Dave Rubin she said she was nervous to deliver the speech, believing the topic of Islam and dissent to be "sensitive", yet was delighted at how well the speech was received.
 Haider, a self-described liberal, is disheartened by what she feels is a hostile attitude towards Ex-Muslims by her fellow liberals.
 She has said women who leave Islam often "face ostracism, beatings, harassment and threats from their families and communities, forced travel back to home countries to pry them free of Western influence, and forced marriage," and therefore should be among the most welcomed by the liberal community.
 However, she feels that she and other Ex-Muslims are shunned by the left, having been called an Islamophobe.
 Haider has stated that this makes the position of Ex-Muslim atheists precarious because "the political right is not our friend.
 We don't have allies on the right due to our atheism," but at the same time she feels Ex-Muslims also have very few allies on the left.

 In 2017 Haider decided to take EXMNA on a tour around the United States and Canada to speak at college campuses throughout the 2017–2018 academic year.
 EXMNA spoke on a variety of topics that affect Muslims and ex-Muslims.

+In 2023, Haider was a panelist in a public debate co-sponsored by The Free Press and the Foundation for Individual Rights and Expression, titled "Has the Sexual Revolution Failed?".
+She argued in the negative, that it has not failed, alongside Grimes and against Anna Khachiyan and Louise Perry.